The Manin constant and the modular degree: Introduction

 and one knows that \footnote{It seems that the integrality of $c_\phi$ was first noticed by Gabber during his PhD studies.
 To establish it, one reduces to the case $\Gamma = \Gamma_1(N)$ and then uses $q$-expansions, see \Cref{const-in-Z} and its proof.} $c_\phi \in \bZ$ (we abuse notation: $\omega_E$ is nonunique, so $\phi$ determines only $\pm c_\phi$).
 For fixed $\Gamma$ and $E$ there are many $\phi$, so it is common to normalize $\phi$ to be \emph{optimal}, that is, $\deg (\phi)$ to be the least possible as $E$ varies in its isogeny class and $\Gamma$ is fixed (any $\phi$ factors through an optimal one, see the proof of \Cref{const-in-Z} and use multiplicity one).
 For optimal $\phi$, Manin conjectured~that

-see \cite{Man71}*{10.3}.\footnote{Manin considered $\Gamma = \Gamma_0(N)$, and this implies the general case by \Cref{const-in-Z}.
-In \cite{Ste89}, Stevens argued that minimal degree parametrizations by $X_1(N)_\bQ$ are the most natural ones, and he conjectured that $c_\phi = \pm 1$ for them.} One knows from \cite{Manin-semistable}*{1.2} that $E$ has additive reduction at the primes $p$ dividing $c_\phi$, that is, that $p^2\mid N$ for every such $p$ (for earlier special cases, see \cite{Maz78}, \cite{AU96}, and \cite{ARS06}), and from \cite{Edi91}*{Thm.~3} that $E$ has additive potentially ordinary reduction of Kodaira type II, III, or IV at any prime $p \ge 11$ with $p \mid c_\phi$.
-We complement this with the following.
+see \cite{Man71}*{Section 10.3}.\footnote{Manin considered $\Gamma = \Gamma_0(N)$, and this implies the general case by \Cref{const-in-Z}.
+In \cite{Ste89}, Stevens argued that minimal degree parametrizations by $X_1(N)_\bQ$ are the most natural ones, and he conjectured that $c_\phi = \pm 1$ for them.} From the theoretical point of view, the natural approach to the Manin conjecture is to argue that $p \nmid c_\phi$ for every prime $p$: geometrically, this $p$-adic statement translates to studying the arithmetic properties of the ``reduction modulo $p$'' of the parametrization $\phi$.
+This is not so in the computational approach, where for explicit $E$ one computes with modular symbols to check ``directly'' that $c_\phi = \pm 1$: indeed, Cremona used the computational approach to prove in \cite{Cre19} that the Manin conjecture holds whenever $N \le 500000$.
+The divergence of the two approaches gives this overwhelming computational evidence for the Manin conjecture even more weight.